RyanGinsburg/cs4cs-edr-xdr-research/README.md

 - **`split.py`**: Train/test split ratios and temporal boundaries
 - **`eval.py`**: ML model parameters and evaluation metrics

-## 🤝 Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## 📝 License

-This project is for educational and research purposes.
-Please ensure appropriate data use agreements when working with the LANL dataset.

 ## ⚠️ Important Notes